After Story

 Books like this are my dream!
 Books themselves are the central characters – collected, stored, borrowed, discussed and loved by staff and customers of libraries (and bookshops) the world over.

 The library in this story is a real institution – the American Library in Paris.
 Staffed by multilingual librarians, it survived the Nazi occupation of Paris but only because of the total dedication of the staff and volunteers.
-They ensured that troops in the field received books and arranged home delivery when Jews were … Read more »
+They ensured that troops in the field received books and arranged home delivery when Jews … Read more »

 What is to be done?
 Political engagement and saving the planet